xilution/xilution-iam-example/README.md

 Xilution [Coyote](https://products.xilution.com/content-delivery/coyote) is a static content hosting service.

 ### Activate Coyote

 Coyote must be activated on your Xilution Account before it's available for use.

-1. Run `yarn xln:show-activation` to see the status of your Coyote activation.
+1. Run `yarn xln:coyote:activate`.

-    1. If the Coyote activation does not exist or is inactive, run `yarn xln:activate` to activate Xilution Coyote.
+* To see the Coyote activation status, run `yarn xln:coyote:show-activation` to see the Coyote activation status.
-    2. Conversely, you can run `yarn xln:deactivate` to deactivate Xilution Coyote.
+* To deactivate Coyote, run `yarn xln:coyote:deactivate`.

 ### Create a Coyote Instance
 A Coyote Instance contains data that instructs Coyote on how to host your content.
 You provision a Coyote Instance to make your content available.
 Likewise, you deprovision a Coyote Instance to take your content offline.

-1. Run `yarn xln:show-instances` to see your Coyote instances.
+1. Run `yarn xln:coyote:create-instance`.

-    1. If you don't have a `xilution-web-frontend-example` Coyote instance, run `yarn xln:create-instance` to create a new Coyote instance.
-    Take note of the `id` of the new instance.
-    You'll need it in the next step to provision the instance.
+* To see your instances, run `yarn xln:coyote:show-instances`.
+* To delete a instance, run `yarn xln:coyote:delete-instance {instance-id}`

 ### Provision the Coyote Instance

-1. Run `yarn xln:provision-instance`, to provision the Coyote instance.
+1. Run `yarn xln:provision-coyote-instance`, to provision the Coyote instance.
-1. Run `yarn xln:show-instance-status`, to see the status of your Coyote instance.
+1. Run `yarn xln:show-coyote-instance-status`, to see the status of your Coyote instance.
-It can take up to 2 minutes to fully provision your Coyote instance.
+It can take up to 2 minutes to fully provision your Fox instance.
 Provisioning is complete when you see the following.
     ```json
     {